MilosR/generator-wpsite/README.md

 ## Dependencies

- * LAMP Environment (for now only Windows is supported)
+ * WAMP Environment (for now only Windows is supported)
  * Node JS
  * In order to use this generator you must have MySQL & PHP binaries in your PATH.